- Now, back to our regularly scheduled program…

 - Will I deliver you an award-winning landing page?
 Possibly…but probably not

-Well, I obviously think so.
-Otherwise I wouldn’t be doing this.
+Well, I think so—otherwise, I wouldn’t be doing this.
 Being a teacher has definitely honed my proofreading skills.
 As I stated on the main page of this site, I can’t turn it off.
-I continually correct English when out in public or when watching content with English subtitles.
+I regularly spot incorrect English in public, online or in English subtitles.

-Though not a direct lateral move, many of the skills involved in teaching writing to students are transferable to copywriting.
-The more I study about copywriting, the more I think to myself, “This is very similar to what I taught.”
+Though not a lateral move, many skills involved in teaching writing transfer to being an effective copywriter.
+The more I study about being a copywriter, the more I say to myself, “This is very similar to what I taught.”
 I know this stuff.
-I’m just learning to put a different spin on it and apply this knowledge in a slightly different way.
+I’m learning to put a different spin on what I know and apply it in a different way.

 Now, back to our regularly scheduled program…

 We all good?
 Great.
-As a quick refresher for those ‘bad students’ that didn’t go back and read my previous post:
+As a quick refresher for those ‘bad students’ who didn’t go back and read my previous post:

 Now I know what to do—you just made yourself obsolete

 Did I?
 Maybe.
 What’s stopping you from learning all about copywriting?
 You’re smart.
 You can use a spell checker.
 Google will tell you everything you need to know about grammar.
 You’re all set.
 You can do all these things, but will you?
 More importantly, do you have the time to learn all these skills to become an effective copywriter?

 If you’re like most small business owners, there aren’t enough hours in the day.
 You bounce from task to task, ticking off items on a never-ending to-do list.
 Brainstorming, writing, re-writing, re-writing some more, scrapping it all and starting over.
 Moving phrases around, finding the right heading.
 Consulting a thesaurus for the

-You don’t need these services just because English isn’t your first language
+You don’t need these services only because English isn’t your first language

 Native English speakers need these services.
 Non-native English speakers wanting to appear competent and professional really need these services.
 Native English speakers are more familiar with the language than non-native English speakers.
 Yet native English speakers still employ copywriters and proofreaders.

-Doesn’t it make sense that a non-native speaker would struggle to write as fluently as a practiced copywriter?
+Doesn’t it make sense that a non-native speaker would struggle to write as well as an effective copywriter?
 Or that they wouldn’t spot many of the errors a professional proofreader would?
 Is it possible a direct translation of one of your keywords isn’t the most natural way of saying it in English?

-Choosing a copywriter or proofreader doesn’t mean your English ability is inadequate or inferior.
-It means you want to look professional and care enough to do things properly.
+Using a copywriter or proofreader doesn’t mean your English is inadequate or inferior.
+It means you want to look professional and care enough to do things right.